 She recognized the animal ferocity in my eyes and placed two on the table right beside me.
 Within 2 hours, I was hooked up to wireless monitors and walking around, Pitocin drip in tow.

 Had I needed to remain in bed connected to traditional monitors, I’d have had an epidural much sooner.
-The movement so tremendously helped the pain.
+The movement so tremendously helped the pain, and I’m confident it hastened my labor process.

-And I finally got an epidural at 5cm.
+I finally got an epidural at 6cm.
 I took a nap, watched some TV, talked to Husband, and then learned how it felt to think your pelvic bone might shatter.

 Jack’s head was pushing down.
 My induced labor had not stalled.